FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

     # ... other fields omitted for brevity ...
 ```

-??? note "complete definition"
+??? note "technical note"
     The complete definition of the `RequestConfig` can be found in [`nomad/graph/model.py`](https://github.com/FAIRmat-NFDI/nomad/blob/develop/nomad/graph/model.py){:target="_blank"}.

-To fetch the desired field, one shall attach a `RequestConfig` under the key `m_request`.
+To fetch the desired field, the `RequestConfig` can be attached under the key `m_request`:
-The `plain` directive tells the server to include the field in the response.

 ```json hl_lines="4"
 {